IrishTechCommunity/irishtechcommunity.github.io/jobsfaq.md

   * Don't forget we have other channels like #python & #rant for where discussion is more appropriate.
 * All members are allowed to post any job that may be of interest to the wider community ie. doesn't have to be programming jobs.
 * Only job posts are allowed to be pinned - no exceptions.
+* While questions about all aspects of jobs/worklife is encouraged - ITC is not a substitute for legal advice from a professional lawyer/barrister.
 * Pinned jobs should follow the following format : Greeting, Job-title, Location, Level, Technologies, Contact Information / Link.
 This should be kept to a single message.

 Example of a Job Post from @ccrosse